fh-fvtt/zweihander/README.md

 ## Integrations

-The following modules work with this system
+The following modules work with this system:

+- Dice so Nice

 ## Dependencies